kupad/kupad/README.md

 ### Hi, I'm Phil 👋

+I'm a Software Engineer interested in progressive political technology after spending many years working in educational technology.

+I'm currently doing a batch at [Recurse Center](https://www.recurse.com/) where I'm learning about lower level coding via learning about binary exploitation, doing the Nand2Tetris course, and collaborating with other Recursers.

 <!--
 **kupad/kupad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.